bitovi/github-actions-deploy-docker-to-ec2/README.md

 2. EFS variable names changed completely for standarization purposes.
 3. VPC Implementation - Default VPC if none specified.
 Create one or import existing one.

+## BREAKING CHANGES
+- aws_ami_id renamed to ec2_ami_id

+## NON-BREAKING CHANGES
+- ELB Healtcheck: Instead of `HTTP:app_port` now is static to `TCP:22`.
+- EC2 Instance will only have the port 22 open.
+Any port defined in app_port and lb_port will apply to the ELB.

 ## Requirements

 1. Files for Docker